-An overtime meals allowance should normally be itemised on your annual payment summary, identified separately (and in addition to) your gross wages.
+An overtime meals allowance itemised on your annual payment summary, identified separately (and in addition to) your gross wages should be declared as income in your tax return.
+Award overtime allowances are not required to taxed or reported on PAYG summaries.

 Reasonable Overtime Meal Allowances as determined by the Commissioner of Taxation (updated annually) are: